 Comments / Regional Uniformity:

-1.5 or traditional enforcement violations, regional staff determine the licensee met the criteria for a follow-up inspection under IP 92702,92723, or IP 92722.
-If the criteria were met, the decision to conduct or not to conduct a follow-up inspection, and the basis for the decision, was documented in the cover letter.
+1.5 Determine whether, for traditional enforcement violations, regional staff determined if the licensee met the criteria for a follow-up inspection under IP 92702, IP 92723, or IP 92722.
+If the criteria were met, review whether the decision to conduct or not to conduct a follow-up inspection, and the basis for the decision, was documented in the cover letter.
 (IMC 0305, section 13.02.b)

 (M / DNM / NA)